Life of Riley Lodge

 Q. We can't function without coffee.
 I mean, we might actually hurt someone if we don't have it.
 Do you have a coffee brewer at the lodge?

 A. For the protection of your family, friends, and our community we take this whole coffee thing pretty seriously.
-We have a BUNN drip coffee maker.
+We have a drip coffee maker and a Keurig.
 Are you certified coffee snobs like us and NEED fresh beans ground to the perfect size to be happy?
 Well, there is a KitchenAid Burr grinder too.
 We also supply coffee filters.
 Because nothing should get in the way of coffee.
 Nothing.

 Q. After coffee, good wine has got to be our second favorite thing.
 Do you have bottle openers and wine glasses?